 1. Have realistic goals when you start the divorce process

 Create a list of the things you hope to achieve in the divorce, and share the list with your attorney.
 A good attorney can help you decide what to realistically expect from a settlement, says New York City attorney Gabriella Dylan Formosa.

 “At your initial consult, be wary of an attorney who promises you the world, or assures you (that) he or she can get you whatever you’re asking for,” Formosa says.
 “Guarantees in the matrimonial world are few and far between, so promises like this signal that your attorney isn’t realistic.
 This could translate into large fees spent fighting for things that aren’t worth fighting for.”

 Considering divorce?
 Take these important steps first to safeguard your financial future.

 2. Try to resolve problems and stay together

 Trying to resolve disputes is a good alternative for people who believe they can save their marriages, since even a friendly divorce can be costly.

-If your marriage can be salvaged, counseling may make sense, says Pam Mirehouse, a divorce and health coach based in Ontario.
+If your marriage can be salvaged, counseling may make sense, says Pam Mirehouse, a divorce and health coach based in Ontario, Canada.
 “I believe working things out is always worth a try if both parties are willing,” she says.